CAPTAIN JAMES DAY

 Note: DUNSTABLE BONNET, THE.
 English, Jig.
 G Major.
 Standard tuning (fiddle).
 AABB.
 The melody is unique to London publishers Charles and Samuel Thompson's 1765 country dance collection.
 The first straw bonnet was said to have been made in Dunstable, a market town in Bedfordshire, England, which in any case became associated in the 18th century with finely made straw bonnets.
 Source:http://tunearch.org/wiki/Dunstable_Bonnet_(The)Source for notated version:Printed sources: Thompson (Compleat Collection of 200 Favourite Country Dances, vol. 2), 1765; No. 157.

-This ferry carrying horse and carriage was most likely the Kangaroo, an early photo , unattributed, held at the University of Tasmania Special Collections.
+This ferry carrying horse and carriage was most likely the vehicular ferry SS Kangaroo, an early photo , unattributed, held at the University of Tasmania Special Collections.

-Photo of the Kangaroo by James Chandler,whose aunt Martha Genge became Thomas Nevin's father John Nevin's second wife in 1879.
+At top: the photo of the Kangaroo was taken by James Chandler,whose aunt Martha Genge became Thomas Nevin's father John Nevin's second wife in 1879.
 Martha Genge's sister was Mary Chandler nee Genge, James Chandler's mother.
 See this entry for James Chandler's photo of his mother and aunt taken ca. 1920.

 SS Kangaroo, ca. 1900 W. J. Little, Photo